bradonomics/bradonomics.com/_pages/index.md

 ---
 title: Brad West
-description: "The Homepage of Brad West: Developer • Linux Fiddler • Curator at Jekyll Weekly • Permaculture Enthusiast • Brazilian Jiu-Jitsu Nerd • Open Source Advocate • Digital 49er • USMC Vet"
+description: "The Homepage of Brad West: Web Developer • Permaculture Enthusiast • Brazilian Jiu-Jitsu Nerd • Open Source Advocate • Digital 49er • USMC Veteran"
 layout: default
 permalink: /
 ---

-## Blog
+## Writing

-My blog comes in two parts.
+My writing comes in two parts.
 [Articles]({{ "/articles/" | absolute_url }}) are longer form---what you would expect from a blog, I suppose.
 [Notes]({{ "/notes/" | absolute_url }}) are shorter, something more like Twitter or Tumblr.

 Below are a few of my favorite articles: